3D Printing for Automotive Applications

 When one thinks of automotive production, one often thinks of mass manufacturing: sophisticated production lines turning out millions of the same parts before assembling them into cars.
 With the proliferation of 3D printing, however, the automotive industry is now seeing new degrees of customizability for cars at a viable cost.
 For low-volume or specialty vehicles especially, it is now possible to integrate custom interior features into cars at a reasonable cost.
 Auto brand MINI, for example, lets customers choose from a range of personalized 3D printed interior parts.

-There are a number of ways in which 3D printing can speed up automotive production.
+There are several ways in which 3D printing can speed up automotive production.
 For one, in the prototyping stage, 3D printing can be used to rapidly produce functional parts for testing, enabling automotive designers and engineers to quickly determine if a component’s design is viable.
 In the production stage, 3D printing is used by automotive manufacturers for rapid tooling, leading to lower costs.

 Prototyping and Pre-production Applications for 3D Printing in Automotive industry

 In the design process for new cars, it is helpful and often necessary to produce a physical prototype to accurately demonstrate the concept behind the car.
-3D printing technologies, and especially multi-colour and multi-material processes, can enable the rapid production of one-off prototypes or small-scale models that depict the car’s aesthetic and structure.
+3D printing technologies and especially multi-color and multi-material processes can enable the rapid production of one-off prototypes or small-scale models that depict the car’s aesthetic and structure.
 From headlights to interior components, 3D printing is increasingly being used by automotive companies for realistic design demonstrations.

 Certain 3D printing processes, including industrial FDM and metal AM are also used to produce functional prototypes in the automotive design and development phase.
 3D printed parts can be produced rapidly, tested and tweaked until the optimal design is achieved.